smartdevicelink/sdl_requirements/detailed_docs/TRS/vehicle_info/OnVehicleData_TRS.md

 - transfer received notification with all parameters as is to mobile app
 - respond with `<received_resultCode_from_HMI>` to mobile app

+6.
+In case SDL receives OnVehicleData notification from HMI and this notification is contains `shifted` item in `gps` parameter

+SDL must
+transfer received notification to mobile app with the same value of `shifted` item in `gps` parameter as those from HMI

 ## Non-Functional Requirements
 Additions to mobile API, HMI_API